wamp-proto/wamp-proto/spec/README.md

 ### Decoupling

 *Dealers* are responsible for call routing decoupling *Callers* from *Callees*, whereas *Brokers* are responsible for event routing decoupling *Publishers* from *Subscribers*.

+### Application Code

+WAMP is designed for application code to run inside peers of the roles:

+1. *Callee* and *Caller*
+2. *Publisher* and *Subscriber*

+*Brokers* and *Dealers* are responsible for generic call and event routing and SHOULD NOT run application code.
+The idea is to be able to transparently switch *Broker* and *Dealer* implementations without affecting the application.

+*Brokers* and *Dealers* however might differ in these features:

+* clustering
+* high-availability and scale-out
+* message persistence
+* authorization schemes
+* management and monitoring

 ### Symmetry